rejetto/hfs/config.md

   Use this to change the name of  entries that are read from the source, not listed in the VFS.
   Value is a dictionary, where the key is the original name.
 - `mime`: specify what mime to use for this resource.
 Use "auto" for automatic detection.
+- `url`: when this value is present, the element is a link to the URL you specify.
+- `accept`:  valid only on upload folders, used to restrict the type of files you can upload.
+E.g. `.zip,.rar`
 - `default`: to be used with a folder where you want to serve a default html.
 E.g.: "index.html".
 Using this will make `mime` default to "auto".
 - `can_read`: specify who can download this entry.
 Value is a `WhoCan` descriptor, which is one of these values
     - `true`: anyone can, even people who didn't log in.
 This is normally the default value.
     - `false`: no one can.
     - `"*"`: any account can, i.e. anyone who logged in.
     - `[ frank, peter ]`: the list of accounts who can.
+    - `can_SOMETHING`: copy the permission from another permission.
+This is convenient to have same value for different permissions.
+E.g. `can_see`
     - `{ this?: WhoCan, children?: WhoCan }`: this form is useful only for folders.
 By using it, you can have different permission for the folder itself and its children.
 For example, having only the `this` property will make the permission limited to the folder and not be inherited by children.
 Otherwise, having only